Robin Jones, Board Chair

 Ms. Evans is a certified nutrient management planner in both Maryland and Virginia and holds an M.Eng.Sc. in Agricultural Engineering from the National University of Ireland, as well as an M.S. in Marine and Estuarine Environmental Science, a B.S. in Biological Resources Engineering, and a B.S. in Natural Resources Management from the University of Maryland.

-Dr. May has 33 years of leadership experience in the U.S. Army, as both a Captain and as a member of the Senior Executive Service.
+Dr. May is a founding Director of Sustainable Chesapeake and served on the Board since the organization’s inception.
+He has 33 years of leadership experience in the U.S. Army, as both a Captain and as a member of the Senior Executive Service.
 He served as the head of the Army Research Laboratory’s Weapons and Materials Research Directorate at Aberdeen Proving Grounds (APG) in Maryland.
 In this position, he directed over 400 scientists and engineers.
 In this position Dr. May was actively supporting environmental stewardship programs at APG.

 Dr. May has also served in numerous leadership positions associated with data exchange agreements, technical committees, special review groups such as the DoD/DoE Joint Munitions programs, OSD panels, and executive committees for University Research Initiatives.
 Dr. May has authored or co-authored over 70 reports and publications and has presented over 100 technical papers to national and international scientific organizations.